yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/3_lifeinfo.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/3_lifeinfo.gmz) for Windows, or [here](../resources/checkpoints_mac/menu/3_lifeinfo.gmz) for Mac.

 <a id="hud"></a>
 ###4.3.3 A HUD (Head-Up Display)